 Is Cordyceps Good For Breast Cancer?

-Various studies in animals have shown that cordyceps is beneficial for reducing the tumor size of breast cancer and also helps prevent breast cancer.
+Various animal studies have shown that cordyceps is beneficial for reducing the tumor size of breast cancer.
+The mushroom also prevents breast cancer.

 Have you used cordyceps mushrooms before for any health condition?
 Let us know how you've used cordyceps mushrooms to improve your health in the comments below!